umd-dslam/docs/src/metadata/namespace/README.md

 # Namespace Management

+When clients send requests for file operations (mkdir, create, open, rename, delete) through [ClientProtocol](https://github.com/gangliao/hadoop-calvin/blob/36471ed4e9c25a5e92f48f8ff6602309e217cfc4/hadoop-hdfs-project/hadoop-hdfs-client/src/main/java/org/apache/hadoop/hdfs/protocol/ClientProtocol.java#L63-L68)'s RPCs, after Namenode receives requests from clients, it will forward them to the `FSNameSystem` and `FSDirectory` to proceed.
+Both of them are managing the state of the namespace.

+## FSNameSystem

+[FSNameSystem](https://github.com/gangliao/hadoop-calvin/blob/36471ed4e9c25a5e92f48f8ff6602309e217cfc4/hadoop-hdfs-project/hadoop-hdfs/src/main/java/org/apache/hadoop/hdfs/server/namenode/FSNamesystem.java#L325-L352) is a container of both transient and persisted file namespace states, and does all the book-keeping work on a Namenode.
+Its role is briefly described below:

+- The container for BlockManager, DatanodeManager, LeaseManager, etc. services;
+- RPC calls that modify or inspect the namespace should get delegated here;
+- Anything that touches only blocks (eg. block reports) is delegated to BlockManager;
+- Anything that touches only file information (eg. permissions, mkdirs) is delegated to `FSDirectory`;
+- Logs mutations to `FSEditLog`.
+(FSEditLog already been introduced in [Section 2.1](https://dsl-umd.github.io/docs/intro/hdfs.html#persistence)).

+## FSDirectory

+[FSDirectory](https://github.com/gangliao/hadoop-calvin/blob/36471ed4e9c25a5e92f48f8ff6602309e217cfc4/hadoop-hdfs-project/hadoop-hdfs/src/main/java/org/apache/hadoop/hdfs/server/namenode/FSDirectory.java#L98-L106) is a pure in-memory data structure, all of whose operations happen entirely in memory.
+In contrast, FSNameSystem persists the operations to the disk.

+FSDirectory contains two critical members:

+- `INodeMap inodeMap` is storing almost all the inodes and maintaining the mapping between `INode ID` and `INode` data structure.
+(When the majority of fields in one INode are stored in database, the rest will still in memory for now.
+INode ID in INode can be used to query full fields through combining the result of inodeMap and database to maintain the conformity between database and memory)

+- `INodeDirectory rootDir` is the root of in-memory representation of the file/block hierarchy.

 ## INode

 INode is a base class containing common fields for file and directory inodes.
 The following figure shows the class diagram of `INode` in Namespace.